so-wise/so-fronts/docs/philosophy.md

 the ocean if its purpose was to predict some obvious physical variable, i.e.
 `supervised learning`, which provides either a clear cost function to optimise, or a series of similar cost functions that could be maximised.

+## Possible objectives

+The fronts of the Southern Ocean could correspond to:

+  (a) The boundary between different water masses in the Southern Ocean.

+     - where bondaries are distinct masses of water with distinct histories.

+     - and there are a small number `K` of regions of water.

+   _*or*_

+  (b) The regions at which properties change suddenly, which could correspond
+      to those points at which the thermal wind balance leads to a jet.

+   _*or*_

+  (c) The regions where there is a great deal of mixing upwards, and therefore there is
+      a greater ammount of biological productivity, leading to a source of food for the Southern Ocean ecosystem.